Assertion-Conditioned Compliance: A Provenance-Aware Vulnerability in Multi-Turn Tool-Calling Agents: Methodology

 \subsection{Metrics}

 Our evaluation relies on two complementary metrics: task success (accuracy) and compliance rate (CR).
-A central goal of our work is to analyze their relationship —specifically, to test whether task accuracy and behavioral compliance are not closely correlated.
-We posit that accuracy degradation alone is insufficient to capture the behavioral risks of assertion-following, as agents can often comply with dangerous assertions while still achieving task success (i.e. behavioral compliance can have inconspicuous impacts on the execution environment regardless of the pipeline result).
+A central goal of our work is to analyze their relationship — specifically, to test whether task accuracy and behavioral compliance are not closely correlated.
+We posit that accuracy degradation alone is insufficient to capture the behavioral risks of assertion-following, as agents can often comply with dangerous assertions while still achieving task success (i.e., behavioral compliance can have inconspicuous impacts on the execution environment regardless of the pipeline result).
 Note that task success represents the standard BFCL accuracy score (and, as per the benchmark's rules, success is determined by the final environment state at the end of the multi-turn dialogue).

-We introduce \textit{compliance rate (CR)} as our primary behavioral metric.
+We utilize \textit{compliance rate (CR)} as our primary behavioral metric.
 CR captures whether the model incorporates the asserted operation by invoking the asserted function at least once at any point within the same turn the assertion is made.
 Each evaluation case is determined to either be compliant (the asserted operation is invoked) or non-compliant (the model never invokes it).
-This metric isolates behavioral adoption from task success, allowing us to quantify how often an assertion actually alters the agent’s decision-making process, \textit{even in cases where the final BFCL score is correct}.
+This metric isolates behavioral adoption from task success, allowing us to quantify how often an assertion actually alters the agent’s decision-making process, \textit{even in cases where the final evaluation is deemed correct}.

-To further analyze the relationship between accuracy and compliance, we also pair each asserted run with its corresponding no-assertion baseline and compute success transitions into 4 distinct "outcome buckets": \begin{itemize} \item S $\to$ S (success preserved) \item S $\to$ F (assertion-induced failure) \item F $\to$ S (assertion-induced recovery - unlikely) \item F $\to$ F (failure persists) \end{itemize} This analysis helps in distinguishing harmful degradation (a high CR in the S$\to$F bucket) from latent, "transparent" vulnerabilities (a high CR in the S$\to$S bucket).
+To further analyze the relationship between accuracy and compliance, we also pair each asserted run with its corresponding no-assertion baseline and compute success transitions into 4 distinct ``outcome buckets'': \begin{itemize} \item S$\to$S (success preserved) \item S$\to$F (assertion-induced failure) \item F$\to$S (assertion-induced recovery - unlikely) \item F$\to$F (failure persists) \end{itemize} This analysis helps in distinguishing harmful degradation (a high CR in the S$\to$F bucket) from latent, ``transparent'' vulnerabilities (a high CR in the S$\to$S bucket).